athos/symbol-analyzer/README.md

 user=>
 ```

-In this example, we assigned ID `0` to the second `x` we are targeting.
-From the result, we can find the symbol assigned ID `0` (i.e. the one we are targeting) to be an reference to an local binding.
+In this example, we assign ID `0` to the second `x` we are targeting.
+From the result, we can find the symbol assigned ID `0` (i.e. the one we are targeting) to be a reference to a local binding.
 Similarly, we'll get the following result if we assign IDs to other symbols as well:

 ```clojure
 user=> (extract '(^{:id 0} let [^{:id 1} x 0] ^{:id 2} x))